svaderia/svaderia.github.io/README.md

 - [ ] Add competitive resources better on the website.
 Look at the repo for the ideas.
 - [ ] Make it easy to add new stuff to website.
 Add even small things in a folder called snippet.
 Inspired from [here](https://wincent.com/snippets)
 - [ ] Have an automated port from notion to the website. makes life easier (maybe)
+- [ ] Let's have public TODO of things I want to do in life.
+Like cryptopals challanges, or python challange, or the distributed challange